 Fiio K5 pro offers a warmer baseline and softer presentation in general.
 Some might prefer that to a caffeinated DAC X6’s approach, but X6 does kick harder in terms of dynamics, bass control, and transients clarity.

 The original was a budget jewel I recommended to many entry-level audiophiles with a limited budget.
-FX-Audio DAC-X6 MKII version builds upon that to offer even more resolving and exciting listen, and as if it wasn’t enough it threw a Bluetooth into the mix too.
+FX-Audio DAC-X6 MKII version builds upon that to offer an even more resolving and exciting listen, and as if it wasn’t enough it threw Bluetooth into the mix too.
 All of this means my usual recommendation will not change much – just adding MKII at the end of it.

 |FX-AUDIO DAC-X6 – CHARACTERISTICS|